sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 # calculate days between dates
 Alldata_2022$EmergenceToBolting <- Alldata_2022$Bolting - Alldata_2022$Emergence
-# ideally, bolting to harvest is zero and harvest to root harvest is zero but hasn't always feasible.
+# ideally, bolting to harvest is zero and harvest to root harvest is zero but wasn't always feasible.
 May want the difference in a model
 Alldata_2022$BoltingToRootWashing <- Alldata_2022$RootHarvest - Alldata_2022$Bolting
 Alldata_2022$BoltingToHarvest <- Alldata_2022$Harvest - Alldata_2022$Bolting